chaos-polymtl/lethe/doc/source/examples/multiphysics/tracer-in-static-mixer/tracer-in-static-mixer.rst

 Description of the Case
 -----------------------

-In this example, we use the auxiliary tracer physics to  study the mixing effects of a static mixer wherein the flow is steady.
-To achieve this, two simulations are run:
+In this example, we use the auxiliary tracer physics to quantify the mixing of two fluids in a static mixer.
+We assume the flow is steady.
+Hence, we use a two-step simulation, consisting of:

 #.
-Solving a pseudo-steady problem using a ``bdf1`` integration scheme with a small ``type step``, until a steady solution is reached;
+Simulating the transient flow with a small ``time step`` until the flow has reached the steady state;
 #.
-Solving a transient tracer simulation with a large ``time step`` while reusing the computed velocity field from the previous simulation, which dramatically reduces computing time.
+Simulate the flow of the tracer with a larger ``time step`` while reusing the computed velocity field from the previous simulation.

 --------------
 Parameter File